Menu Audio Description Project

 Sadly, not all the services we list send us studio names to associate with titles, or they send us current licensee names or production company names.
 For example, Disney bought Fox's movie assets in 2019, so one company sends us the name Disney as the studio for pre-2020 Fox films.
 Another sends us wild names that need conversion.

 So how do we determine what studio to list?
 Our definition of studio is the studio that most people would associate with a video because it typically is the first thing anyone sees as the film opens.
 For example, "stars glide in from the sky and form a circle around a mountain: Paramount".
 Technically, that studio is the distributor, and that is the term we generally use internally.
 In reality, when a studio is through with the production of a film, they may hire a third party to handle the actual distribution.
 For example, one of those companies was Buena Vista, a Disney subsidiary which handled all of Disney's film distributions from 1953 to 2007.
 Their role was distribution and marketing of a finished product, but you would most likely rather identify the film with Disney, which is what we typically do.
 In 2020 another distribution company was formed to handle Universal and Warner Bros releases: Studio Distribution Services (SDS).
 Their name does not appear in the movies themselves, however, so we research the correct studio name.
+You should also note that different studio names may appear for the original theatrical release, DVD release, and streaming service release.
+We try to use the theatrical release name where possible.

 It is our practice to try to avoid listing distribution-only companies (like SDS), and we try to ferret out the name that appears at the start of a film.
 When it comes to streaming services, however, they may purchase the rights to a film (rather than produce it) and call it their own.
 Those films are called Originals, like a Netflix Original.
 Things get confusing when two streaming services offer the same film which one company calls "Original."
 In some cases, they are fine crediting the "original" company, but in other cases not so much.
 So we sometimes maintain the name of an underlying studio for use when one company's Original is licensed by another.